Two Kooks » ALL RECIPES » Fish and Seafood » Roasted Shrimp with Gremolata Dressing

 • HEAT OVEN to 425F/218c

 • PREPARE AND ROAST SHRIMP: In a medium microwavable bowl, add butter, oil, garlic and green onions.
 Microwave for 10-15 seconds just until butter is melted.
-Pat shrimp dry with a paper towel and add them to bowl.
+Pat shrimp dry with paper towels and add them to bowl.
 Toss to combine.
 Let sit for 10-15 minutes if you have time.
 Line a large pan with tin foil.
 Place shrimp mixture on the pan and spread out the shrimp in a single layer.
 Lightly salt and pepper.
 Roast in center of oven for 6-8 minutes until no longer translucent and just cooked through.
-Note 1.
+Depending on how large they are you may have to cook the shrimp for 8-10 minutes.
+Note 1 and 2.

 • MAKE THE GREMOLATA DRESSING: Combine all Gremolata ingredients in a small bowl and mix together.

 • ASSEMBLE AND SERVE: Spoon shrimp onto a platter and top with the gremolata dressing.
-Sprinkle on strips of lemon peel if desired.
+Sprinkle on thin strips of lemon peel and some extra fresh parsley if desired.
 Serve with rice and vegetables as a main dish.
 Or serve as an appetizer (hot or room temperature) with toothpicks or forks.

 Recipe Notes

-1. To boil shrimp: Instead of roasting you can boil shrimp.
-Place peeled, deveined shrimp in boiling salted water.
+1. To boil shrimp instead of baking/roasting them: Place peeled, deveined shrimp in boiling salted water.
 Bring back to boil, lower to medium-low heat and cook for 3 minutes for just until shrimp turn pink and lose their translucence.
 Drain and then run under cold water to stop the cooking process.

 Nutrition values are estimates.